 - Drives Like Crazy: Quoth Principal Snyder: "Woo, Summers, you drive like a SPAZ!"

 - Drunken Song: Willow's doctor and two other men singing an a cappella rendition of "Louie, Louie."

-- Eating the Eye Candy / Walking Shirtless Scene: Buffy stares enraptured at a naked-to-the-waist Angel doing Tai Chi.
-Oh Scott, you never had a chance.
+- Eating the Eye Candy/Walking Shirtless Scene: Buffy stares enraptured at a naked-to-the-waist Angel doing Tai Chi.

 - Fauxdian Slip: Willow takes a book from Xander, and the contact of their thumbs is enough to set off the hormones again.
 Cordelia, thumbing through a book of her own, turns to Willow and asks, "You wanna swap?"
 Willow's eyes momentarily grow to the size of dinner plates.

 - Five-Finger Discount: Giles and Joyce helping themselves to some new threads.

 - A nerd running up from behind Snyder and snatching his candy bar.